stackhpc/a-universe-from-nothing/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Kolla-Ansible, centralised logging is easily enabled and results in the deployment of Elasticsearch and Kibana services and configuration to forward all OpenStack service logging. **Be cautious as Elasticsearch will consume a significant portion of available resources on a standard deployment.**
+In Kolla-Ansible, centralised logging is easily enabled and results in the deployment of OpenSearch services and configuration to forward all OpenStack service logging. **Be cautious as OpenSearch will consume a significant portion of available resources on a standard deployment.**

 To enable the service, one flag must be changed in